chkpwd/chkpwd/README.md

 # Hello There!

-I am a horrible code writer.
+I am a code writer trying his best, please don't take in any of my code as gospel..

 In my free time, I enjoy basketball, reading, and TV shows.